birkenkrahe/ai482/syllabus.md

 -   Identify an AI application area, AND
 -   Research how AI could be used, AND
+-   Present briefly at sprint reviews, AND
--   Present your application idea in class.
+-   Present your application idea at the end of term.

 ### Protocol (15%)